 Any plant or nut milk will work very well if you want to replace milk.
 Coconut and cashew milk are the thickest milk substitutes, so it’s up to you if you like that texture.

 Depending on what kind of cereal you’re using, you could get a plant milk that enhances or pairs well with that flavor.

-Another option is to use yoghurt.
+Another option is to use yogurt.
 Even if it means you get full faster and can’t eat as much cereal, it’s still a great option.
-Due to yoghurt’s tanginess this breakfast tends to taste extra fresh.
+Due to yogurt’s tanginess this breakfast tends to taste extra fresh.

 Other ways to eat cereal without milk

 If you don’t want to add milk, or a milk substitute, and simply want an other way to enjoy cereal, here’s a few ideas.